plukevdh/schemad/README.md

 - :time, :date, :date_time (all the same in our case)
 - :integer
 - :boolean

+To get these types, simply `require 'schemad/default_types'`.
+They are not required by default to ensure that my Schemad's type handling is what you want explicity.

 New types are easy to create, more on this in a moment.